evelthon/udacity-full-stack-nanodegree/P3/README.md

 some default items are added to the database.

 ## Note
-The default items added on first run are not editable cause of the items ownership restrictions.
+The default items added on first run are not editable cause of the item ownership restrictions.
 In an ideal scenario, they would be editable by a root/admin user.